MicrosoftDocs/content-templates/templates/org/aac/aac-example-workload-content.md

 - Describe how to manage, maintain, and monitor this long term.

 REQUIREMENTS:
-- Include the **Cost optimization** section.
+- Include the **Cost Optimization** section.
 - Include at least two of the other H3 sub-sections.
-These sub-sections are Reliability, Security, Operational excellence, and Performance efficiency.
+These sub-sections are Reliability, Security, Cost Optimization, Operational Excellence, and Performance Efficiency.
 -->

 ### Reliability